Feature Selection: A Data Perspective: Open Problems and Challenges

 \section{Open Problems and Challenges}

-Over the past two decades, there are a tremendous amount of work in developing feature selection algorithms for both theoretical analysis and real-world applications.
-However, we still believe there is more work can be done in this community.
+Over the past two decades, there has been a significant number of attempts in developing feature selection algorithms for both theoretical analysis and real-world applications.
+However, we still believe there is more work that can be done in this field.
 Here are several challenges and concerns that we need to mention and discuss.